tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/analyzing.rst

 Before we begin let's take a look at a visual representation of the Big-O Values you are likely to encounter.
 We will soon explore each of these in more detail.
 For now use this graph to form a mental model of each of their upper bound behaviors.

-.. todo:: preview of all the common values on a graph (operations vs input size). something like this https://s14-eu5.startpage.com/cgi-bin/serveimage?url=https%3A%2F%2Fwww.cdn.geeksforgeeks.org%2Fwp-content%2Fuploads%2Fmypic.png&sp=b82f0f2b0994a01b2ddadf6679f37c21&anticache=340636
+.. todo:: preview of the common values on a graph (operations vs input size). something like this https://s14-eu5.startpage.com/cgi-bin/serveimage?url=https%3A%2F%2Fwww.cdn.geeksforgeeks.org%2Fwp-content%2Fuploads%2Fmypic.png&sp=b82f0f2b0994a01b2ddadf6679f37c21&anticache=340636

 Linear Big-O Values
 ===================

-.. todo:: consider replacing all instances of Big-O Value with Big-O Classification. it provides the same distinction from Big-O Notation but is clearer and reinforces the idea that we are dealing with classifications not the algorithms themselves
+.. todo:: consider replacing all instances of "Big-O Value" with "Big-O Classification". it provides the same arbitrary distinction from Big-O Notation but may be better at reinforcing the idea that we are dealing with classifications not the algorithms themselves

 From the graph above you likely noticed the two linear Big-O Values, ``O(1)`` and ``O(n)``.
-Before getting into more complex Values let's explore these basic notations in the context of individual steps.
-Later we will learn how to use Big-O arithmetic to combine and reduce the steps of an algorithm to determine its Big-O Value.
+Before getting into the more complex non-linear Values let's explore these basic notations first.

 .. admonition:: Tip

-  Remember that the Big-O of an algorithm is made up of the Big-O `of the steps within it`.
+  Remember that the Big-O of an algorithm is evaluated using the Big-O `of the steps within it`.

 .. index:: pseudocode